 It took me hitting rock bottom, feeling like I was “never gonna get better”.
 It took years of naturopathic school, to finally believe that it was good for every condition.
 It took me grabbing the bull by its horns and creating a pack that made the process simple, easy and less messy, otherwise, I was never going to keep it up.

 The Queen of the Thrones™ castor oil pack was born.
 Simply apply oil to the cotton compress side and tie it onto the body over the liver.
-To get yours, click here.
+To get your very own Castor Oil Pack Bundle, click here.

 How Castor Oil Packs Alleviate Constipation